ThePeopleAlchemist Edit: book review –

-To help meetings go well, attend to the basics , answer the following five questions:
+To help meetings go well, attend to the basics, answer the following five questions:

-“Why are we meeting?” – No matter what the format – a staff brainstorming, work session, town hall, “major change initiative” or informal chat – align with your organisational needs.
+“Why are we meeting?” – No matter what the format – a staff brainstorming, work session, town hall, “major change initiative”, or informal chat – align with your organisational needs.
 Meetings should always involve “work worth doing.”

 “What do we want to be different because this group of people meets?” – A conference must have a specific purpose, for example, training the participants, communicating essential company information, planning strategy, and so on.
-Purpose is the North Star of your meeting.
+The aim is the North Star of your meeting.
 Align the length of your gathering with its purpose.

 “Who needs to be in our crew?” – For successful sessions, bring in the right assortment of people with a productive mix of assets and capabilities, including “information, authority, responsibility” and “different thinking styles.”
-To avoid group think, include at least one contrarian.
+To avoid group thinking, include at least one contrarian.

 “How do we get people to take ownership of the meeting?” – Have attendees participate in the design of your meetings.
 Ensure that the agenda fits “the culture and the participants’ needs.”